Breaking Free from the North East Bubble: A Journey Towards Freedom

 What Time Means to Me

 Time is the most precious resource I have.
 I don’t want to wait until I’ve “earned” rest or freedom.
-I seek to build a life where these elements are integral—not delayed rewards, but embedded priorities.
+I seek to build a life where these elements are integral, embedded priorities.

 That’s why I’m putting in extra hours now.
 I’m budgeting rigorously, saving for travel, and developing my YouTube channel, even when the numbers are small.
 Though I’m not living the dream yet, I’m laying the groundwork for it.